In an ideal world, we’d all have no problem filling our calendars with fantastic content to share.

 - Spy on your customers: While sending surveys and questions to your audience is great; there’s no guarantee that they’ll respond.
 That’s why it’s much easier to see what questions your customers are already asking elsewhere.
 For instance, Quora gives you a fantastic overview of your customers and what they need to know:

 - Conduct external research: Competitor research and keyword analysis are other excellent ways to learn more about your audience.
 For instance.
 Google Ads keyword planner will give you an insight into what your audience is searching for online.
 Google Trends will show you which topics are currently trending in your industry, and BuzzSumo will help you to learn what types of companies your audience resonates with the most.
+Surveys are also a great way to figure out what your audience really wants from you and your content.
+You can use a free survey maker to get interesting and useful insights into your audience’s needs, desires, and problems.

 Step 2: Identify Relevant Content